 The osteopathic physician must:

-- generate, assess, and test appropriate hypotheses during the medical interview and physical examination.
+- generate, assess, and test appropriate hypotheses while gathering information about the patient and during their physical examination.

-- generate and prioritize an appropriate list of potential diagnoses given the medical history, physical examination findings, and other available data, recognizing the effect of biomedical, biomechanical, psychosocial, and cultural factors.
+- generate and prioritize an appropriate list of potential diagnoses given the patient’s history, physical examination findings, and other available data.
+This process should include biomedical, biomechanical, psychosocial, and cultural factors.

 DEFINITION

-The osteopathic physician must perform basic clinical procedures essential for the generalist practice of osteopathic medicine.
+The osteopathic physician must perform basic clinical procedures essential for the generalist practice of osteopathic medicine while respecting and considering the diverse backgrounds, identities, and personal circumstances of all patients.

 MEASURED OUTCOMES